civiccc/twigg/README.md

 ### `twigg gerrit`

-This subcommand clones a set of projects from a Gerrit instance, or updates an existing set of clones.
+This subcommand clones a set of projects from a Gerrit instance, updates an existing set of clones, or shows stats.

     twigg gerrit [--verbose|-v] clone
     twigg gerrit [--verbose|-v] update
+    twigg gerrit [--verbose|-v] stats

 In order to use the `gerrit` subcommand the twigg-gerrit gem must be installed (`gem install twigg-gerrit`).
+The `gerrit stats` command additionally requires a database adapter such as the "mysql2" gem, and a Gerrit instance with an accessible database.

 ### `twigg github`